uralik/dsga1011/hw1/README.md

 `plot-results.ipynb` - plot results from pickle file above (as in the PDF report)

+`grid_results.csv` - tabular data with results from all 128 setups described in the report

 Examples of correct/incorrect predictions are written in homework1.ipynb